Alex-Leontaridis/sequoia/README.md

-# ChatGPT Message Logger - Simple Backend
+# Sequoia - AI Message Compression Extension

-A simple backend that intercepts ChatGPT requests and logs user messages for analysis and monitoring.
+A Chrome extension that automatically compresses messages for ChatGPT, Claude AI, Gemini, and Grok AI to improve efficiency and reduce token usage.

 ## Quick Start